ethanimproving/Family-Ideas/Parenting/Social/Diagnostic Statements/Amplify Ministries.md

+---
+dg-publish: true
-Created: Sunday, Dec 9, 2018, 8:31 PM
+dg-created: Dec 9, 2018, 8:31 PM
+dg-updated:
+tags: [goals]
+---

 We live in a world today where only a small percent of the population actually needs to work to create enough goods for the whole world to have a decent life.
 2% of the population produces enough food for 20 billion people.
 We produce enough grain for every person in the world to have 2 pounds per day.
 World hunger is not a problem is production.
 It's a problem in distribution.

 So as a 20 year-old college student pondering what to do with my life, I realized that the world does not need me to spearhead a movement in vertical farming to make food production more efficient. <mark class="hltr-yellow">The world doesn't need to produce more, the world needs to be parented</mark>.
 We have the technology and the resources to put every person in the world in a mansion.
-The reason 50% of the world lives on less than $2 a day is because the other 50% is complacent.
+The reason 50% of the world lives on less than $2 a day[^1] is because the other 50% is complacent.
 If we would send a lawn mower to

 See `A:\Users\Ethan\OneDrive for Business\Documents\Resource Library\Wisdom\Labor Hours\Worth It.docx`.